DataDog/datadog-agent/Dockerfiles/cluster-agent/README.md

             value: XXXX
           - name: DD_CLUSTER_AGENT_AUTH_TOKEN
             value: <32 characters long string shared with node agent>
+          - name: DD_COLLECT_KUBERNETES_EVENTS
+            value: "true"
 ```
 And use the RBAC below to get the best out of it.

 ## Pre-requisites for the DCA to interact with the API server.

 For the DCA to produce events, service checks and run checks one needs to enable it to perform a few actions.
-Please find the minimum RBAC below to get the full scope of features.
+Please find the minimum RBAC listed in [the manifests](/manifests/rbac) to get the full scope of features.
-This manifest will create a Service Account, a Cluster Role with a restricted scope and actions detailed below and a Cluster Role Binding as well.
+These manifests will create a Service Account, a Cluster Role with a restricted scope and actions detailed below and a Cluster Role Binding as well.

 ### The DCA needs: